shakings/eStore.gStringKustomGuitars/README.md

 # gStringKustomGuitars

 You are required to build a highly scalable secured web application to manage a list of products and categories.
 The gStringKustomGuitars portal have been design on the microsoft .NET Core Platfrom.
 The web application consist of GUI, API, MSSQL
+Visual Studio 2019 was used to build the application.

 ## Get Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 1. Clone https://github.com/shakings/eStore.gStringKustomGuitars.git
     (Use Git or checkout with SVN using the web URL.)